 Many people ask: “What is the breed of Indian street dogs?”
 The fact is, there are so many different breeds in India to study and learn about.

 Meet (Badi) Shilpi – She was rescued in Delhi with tick-fever and brought to our Dog Shelter.
 But now towers over most of the VOSD dogs at a healthy 70 kilos.

 Popular Indian dog breeds

 Tipu Sultan first introduced this breed to South India during his reign.
-The Rajapalayam is a sighthound, and was considered a worthy companion to the aristocratic classes.
-The name comes from the town of Rajapalayam, in the Virudhunagar district in Tamil Nadu.
-They are good guard dogs, and were used for hunting.
+The Rajapalayam is a sighthound and was considered a worthy companion to the aristocratic classes.
+The name comes from the town of Rajapalayam, in the Virudhunagar district of Tamil Nadu.
+They are good guard dogs, and have been used for hunting.

 Himalayan Sheep Dog